opentext-idol/idol-oem-tutorials/tutorials/keyview_filter/programming_c_advanced.md

 #### Loading with absolute paths

-On Windows, if you have chosen to load kvfilter.dll with `LoadLibrary` instead of using the import library, you may wish to consider using an absolute path to prevent Windows searching for the library in other locations.
+On Windows, if you load kvfilter.dll with `LoadLibrary` instead of using the import library, consider using an absolute path to prevent Windows searching for the library in other locations.

-On other platforms, if you have chosen to load kvfilter.so with `dlopen` instead of including it in the linker command, you may wish consider using an absolute path to prevent the OS from searching in other locations.
+On other platforms, if you load kvfilter.so with `dlopen` instead of including it in the linker command, consider using an absolute path to prevent the OS from searching in other locations.

 ### Calling KeyView from an application with elevated privileges

-Following security best practice for any application, we would recommend running KeyView with minimal privileges.
-If your application requires root or Administrator privileges then we'd suggest dropping those before calling KeyView.
-If for some reason you are unable to do that (for example, the elevated privileges will be required again after the call to KeyView), you may wish to look at [Run KeyView with Reduced Privileges](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filter_api/Run_KeyView_Reduced_Privileges.htm), which explains how KeyView can be configured to process files with minimal privileges even when called from an application with elevated privileges.
+Following security best practice for any application, we recommend that you run KeyView with minimal privileges.
+If your application requires root or Administrator privileges then we suggest that you drop those before calling KeyView.
+If for some reason you are unable to do that (for example, if the elevated privileges are required again after the call to KeyView), we recommend that you look at [Run KeyView with Reduced Privileges](https://www.microfocus.com/documentation/idol/IDOL_12_13/KeyviewFilterSDK_12.13_Documentation/Guides/html/c-programming/index.html#C/filter_api/Run_KeyView_Reduced_Privileges.htm), which explains how to configure KeyView to process files with minimal privileges, even when called from an application with elevated privileges.

 ## Conclusion

-You should now have a good understanding of the KeyView Filter SDK API allowing to automatically detect the file format and extract metadata, text and sub files.
+You should now have a good understanding of the KeyView Filter SDK API, allowing youto automatically detect the file format and extract metadata, text and sub files.

 If you haven't already done so, why not try more tutorials to explore some of the other features available in KeyView Filter SDK, linked from the [main page](../../README.md#keyview-filter-sdk-showcase).